HelgeKeck/vcore-idex/README.md

 # Issues
 - no initial configuration script to choose from, when installing ratos
 - there is no autoupdate for the two toolboards
-- PI doesnt boot with both toolboards connected, need to boot with one and reconnect then
+- PI doesnt boot with both toolboards connected, need to boot with one and reconnect then the other one
-- secondary toolbaords needs to be flashed with a different name Left Toolboard serial number ```usb-Klipper_stm32g0b1xx_btt-ebb42-12-if00``` Right Toolbaord serial number ```usb-Klipper_stm32g0b1xx_btt-ebb42-12b-if00```
+- secondary toolboard needs to be flashed with a different name ```usb-Klipper_stm32g0b1xx_btt-ebb42-12b-if00``` instead of ```usb-Klipper_stm32g0b1xx_btt-ebb42-12-if00```

 # Hardware
 - Left toolhead must be the ```Dual Carriage``` toolhead